willhowes/makers_portfolio_and_notes/week_5.md

 * Test drive a simple front-end web app with Javascript
 * Follow an effective process for learning a new language

+## Own Goals
+* Can explain what Ruby is good for and what Javascript is good for.
+Maybe a blog post on this.

 ## Daily Goals
 ### Monday
 1. Review someone else code and get my code reviewed.